-AllWave is a Wave Equation Program based on the method of characteristics for one-dimensional stress waves and offers the possibility to simulate the soil behaviour according to various soil models (TNO, Smith and Randolph).
+AllWave is a Wave Equation Program based on the Method of Characteristics for one-dimensional stress waves and offers the possibility to simulate the soil behavior according to various soil models (TNO, Smith and Randolph).

 Being capable of predicting pile behaviour during driving is vital to minimise the risk of early refusal.
 Early refusal will require remedial actions to be taken in order to reach design depth, with possibly large financial consequences.
 These remedial actions may be:

 - To continue driving with the same hammer, risking damage to both hammer and pile

 - To continue driving with a bigger hammer, assuming the pile is strong enough to resist the higher stress levels

 - To remove the internal soil plug or remove soil around the pile or sheet pile, even though this could result in a lower bearing capacity when the pile is driven to the final penetration depth.

 The programs of the AllWave Software Package are all based on the one-dimensional stress wave propagation.
 Available are